AnAllergyToAnalogy/text-adventure/README.md

 `take_coin`,`You take the coin, it's very shiny.`,`Put in pocket`,`pocket_coin`,`Throw away`,`throw_coin`.

-You can provide only one choice for a given situation, and the game is cool with that.
+If you want to, you can provide only one choice for a given situation, and the game is cool with that.
 The user still has to type it in to proceed to the next situation though.

 #### Unique Situations
 If you want the game to end at a certain point, either by winning or losing, just create a situation without any choices.